Haepapa/haepapacom/src/content/projects/haepapacom.md

 ---
 title: "The Haepapa Website"
-description: "A simple portfolio website showcasing the projects we are working - celebrating our curiosity and problem solving."
+description: "A simple portfolio website showcasing the projects we are working on - celebrating our curiosity and problem solving."
 status: "MMP"
 statusHistory:
   - { status: "MMP", date: "2024-11-14" }